 - Looping: Another specialized instruction, a looping statement is a sequence of instructions that is repeated until the specified condition is met.
 In the image below, the conditional statement is checking if the value inside of the variable ‘i’ is less than the value inside the variable ‘n.’
 For every time the condition is NOT met, the loop will continue to repeat itself, starting with the conditional statement.
 That is until the value inside of the variable “i” is greater than the value inside the variable ‘n’ (‘n’ is given a value at an earlier line in the source code), the loop will continue to run, and the instruction enclosed in brackets “cout << a[i] << “ “;” (which displays a number into a separate console window) will run once every time the loop’s condition is NOT satisfied.
 The phrase “i++” means that the value inside of the variable “i” is being increased by one whole integer each time the loop is run.
 Eventually, the value of the variable “i” will be greater than that of the variable “n,” and the instruction listed between the brackets will stop being triggered.

 Both queues and stacks are ordered arrays (lists), meaning that the order of their contained variables is significant.
 Ordered arrays are useful tools to have for problem-solving at all levels of coding.

-- Queue: an array of variables in which the first variable (a phone-number, for instance) that is inputted into the array (a list of phone numbers) will also be the first variable that the queue will output when it’s commanded to do so.
-The image below illustrates that concept through the similar notion of waiting at a line at the check-out aisle: the first person on the line will be the first person to get their groceries checked out.
+- Queue: an array of variables in which the first variable (a phone number, for instance) that is inputted into the array (a list of phone numbers) will also be the first variable that the queue will output when it’s commanded to do so.
+The image below illustrates that concept through the similar notion of waiting in line at the check-out aisle: the first person on the line will be the first person to get their groceries checked out.